 Cold and flu season is in full swing, and with H1N1 running around all over the place, taking a few extra precautions to keep germs at bay is never a bad thing.
 I’m not saying you need to bathe yourself and your kids in hand sanitizer every few minutes.
 Washing your hands with soap and water is still the best way to get rid of germs.
 But after an outing where you come into contact with a lot of germs (like the grocery store, the gas pump, public bathrooms) it’s a good idea to kill off some of those foreign attackers when you don’t have access to a sink and soap.
-And when you have an 11 month old sitting in the grocery cart who insists on putting as much of the cart in her mouth as possible, you like having a little piece of mind that your daughter isn’t going to break out in hives from all the germs at any moment.
+And when you have an 11-month-old sitting in the grocery cart who insists on putting as much of the cart in her mouth as possible, you like having a little peace of mind that your daughter isn’t going to break out in hives from all the germs at any moment.

 There are many, many hand sanitizing products on the market, but I’ve found that you can make your own hand sanitizer for a fraction of the cost.
 Most products you buy are made with an alcohol base but as the green craze continues, more natural products made with essential oils are finding their way to the market.
-If you elect for an alcohol based product, make sure it has an alcohol concentration of at least 60 percent so that it kills most harmful bacteria and viruses.
+If you elect for an alcohol-based product, make sure it has an alcohol concentration of at least 60 percent so that it kills most harmful bacteria and viruses.
 Check those labels on your hand sanitizer products so you know they are actually getting the job done and not just smearing the germs around.

 Essential oils have been used for thousands of years to combat disease and you may already have all of the oils in your home that are necessary to make your own hand sanitizer.
 Using essential oils with disinfectant, antiseptic and antiviral properties will allow you to create a homemade hand sanitizer with no alcohol at all.